xen-troops/xen-troops.github.io/CONTRIBUTING.md

 As in the summary phrase , it is important to be both succinct as well as descriptive.

 #### Review process
-You must create Pull Request on github with your changes and ask appropriate persons to review the commits you made.
-After all comments addressed, reviewers needs to explicitly say "this patch is okay" by providing Reviewed-by tag.
+You need to create Pull Request on GitHub with your changes and ask appropriate persons to review your commits.

+If you are not sure who this 'appropriate person' is, look into the [list of reviewers](reviewers).

+When all comments are addressed, reviewers need to explicitly approve pull request by providing `Reviewed-by` or `Acked-by` tag.

 Reviewer’s statement of oversight
 By offering my Reviewed-by: tag, I state that: